alexstaravoitau/detecting-road-features/README.md

 | `lanetracker/line.py` 	   | `Line` class representing a single lane boundary line. |
 | `lanetracker/window.py`      | `Window` class representing a scanning window used to detect points likely to represent lines. |

 The goal of this project was to prepare a processing pipeline to identify the lane boundaries in a video.
-The pipeline includes the following steps we apply to each frame, described in detail further:
+The pipeline includes the following steps that we apply to each frame:
-* **Camera calibration.** To cater for inevitable camera distortions, we calculate camera calibration using a set of calibration chessboard images, and applying resulting calibration bias to each of the frames.
+* **Camera calibration.** To cater for inevitable camera distortions, we calculate camera calibration using a set of calibration chessboard images, and applying correction to each of the frames.
 * **Edge detection with gradient and color thresholds.** We then use a bunch of metrics based on gradients and color information to highlight edges in the frame.
 * **Perspective transformation.** To make lane boundaries extraction easier we apply a perspective transformation, resulting in something similar to a bird's eye view of the road ahead of the vehicle.
-* **Fitting boundary lines.** We then scan resulting frame for pixels that could belong to lane boundaries, and try to approximate lines into those pixels.
+* **Fitting boundary lines.** We then scan resulting frame for pixels that could belong to lane boundaries and try to approximate lines into those pixels.
-* **Approximate road properties and vehicle position.** We can now provide a rough estimate on road curvature and vehicle position in the lane using known road dimensions.
+* **Approximate road properties and vehicle position.** We also provide a rough estimate on road curvature and vehicle position within the lane using known road dimensions.

 ## Camera calibration
 I first prepare a `pattern` variable holding _object points_ in `(x, y, z)` coordinate space of the chessboard, where `x` and `y` are horizontal and vertical indices of the chessboard squares, and `z` is always `0`.
-Those _object points_ are going to be the same for each calibration image, as we expect the same chessboard on each.
+Those _object points_ are going to be the same for each calibration image, as we expect the same chessboard in each.

 ```python
 pattern = np.zeros((pattern_size[1] * pattern_size[0], 3), np.float32)